 Pick up a piece of the mixture and pinch it between your fingers.
 It should hold its shape.
 If it crumbles away or seems really floury and dry, then you need to add more water.

-At this point I like to turn the mixture out onto a work surface and begin pressing it together into one messy lump of dough.
+At this point, I like to turn the mixture out onto a work surface and begin pressing it together into one messy lump of dough.
 Doing so will give you a better indication if you need to add more water.

 The dough won’t look like much at first.
-It’ll be kind of craggly and messy looking, that’s okay.
+It’ll be kind of craggly and messy looking, and that’s okay.

 Once you have a fairly cohesive mound of dough, flatten it into a disk and fold it onto itself, kneading gently as you work.

-Do this a couple times to ‘laminate’ the dough.
+Do this a couple of times to ‘laminate’ the dough.
 Every fold will give you more flaky layers.
 Just be careful to be gentle and work the dough only until it comes together into a smooth cohesive disk like this:

-If you were to cut the mass in half, such as for a double crust pie, you can visibly see the layers of butter thanks to that extra folding step.
-These layers are going to bake into crispy tender flaky goodness:
+If you were to cut the mass in half, such as for a double-crust pie, you can visibly see the layers of butter thanks to that extra folding step.
+These layers are going to bake into crispy, tender, flaky goodness:

 Give the Dough a Rest

-If you have problems with your crusts shrinking while baking OR if your crust becomes tough then it needs more time to rest so the gluten can relax so it doesn’t snap back to its original smaller shape.
+If you have problems with your crusts shrinking while baking OR if your crust becomes tough, then it needs more time to rest so the gluten can relax so it doesn’t snap back to its original smaller shape.
 I’ve included these resting periods in the recipe directions.

 After mixing it: wrap it in plastic and refrigerate overnight.
 You can shorten this to a few hours if you must, but I find overnight really makes a difference in preventing classic pie issues.